GSA/digitalgov.gov/content/news/2015/10/2015-10-05-the-content-corner-content-management-system-considerations.md

 ## WYSI Not Always WYG {{< legacy-img src="2015/10/250-x-250-Vector-code-editor-Icon-Dacian_G-iStock-Thinkstock-528678591.jpg" alt="Split screen code editor icon" caption="" >}}

 In many ways, a <a href="https://en.wikipedia.org/wiki/WYSIWYG" target="_blank">WYSIWYG</a> (What You See Is What You Get) can be a blessing and a curse.
 They allow for quick and easy content additions or edits.
 Even for simple tasks, I like to have one available.
 But without a proper pruning of features, they can allow a user far too much control and your site will suddenly start [partying like it&#8217;s 1999](http://archive.org/web/) with red text and animated gifs (the uncool kind).
-The most critical aspect on WYSIWYG control is to eliminate any formatting options that would allow a contributor to violate style or <a href="{{< ref "2015-09-28-introducing-the-u-s-web-design-standards.md" >}}" target="_blank">CSS standards for the site</a>, especially things like:
+The most critical aspect on WYSIWYG control is to eliminate any formatting options that would allow a contributor to violate style or CSS standards for the site, especially things like:

   * Colors,
   * Underlining and